 The deepest levels of sedation are reserved for individuals with the highest amount of fear and phobia.
 This typically will require intravenous (IV) sedation, where the medication is administered through a vein in your arm or your hand.
 IV sedation tends to work fastest.

 Going to the dentist presents some of us with enormous anxiety.
 There’s no rhyme or reason to it — it just is.
-If this describes you, then you may want to consider the services of a Houston sedation dentist, or someone similar in your community.
+If this describes you, you may want to consider a Houston sedation dentist’s services or someone similar in your community.
 Lovett Splendid Atascocita offers sedation dentistry services along with a full suite of general dentistry options.
-Let our experienced clinical team support the needs of your whole family, whether you need professional teeth cleaning, fillings and sealants, dental crowns and bridges, or specialized services such as dental implants.
-Contact us at 832.430.7652 when you need us.
+Let our experienced clinical team support your whole family’s needs, whether you need professional teeth cleaning, fillings and sealants, dental crowns and bridges, or specialized services such as dental implants.
+Contact our team at 832.430.7652 when you need us.